DCurrent/Nahoni/README.md

 1. Download and extract package.
 1. Locate _database_ folder and run the enclosed scripts with your RDBMS.
 This will create the needed table and stored procedures.
-1. Located the following line in class Session constructor: <code>\dc\yukon\Database()</code>.
-Adjust the path to suit your application file tree.
+1. Modify <code>\dc\yukon\Database()</code> path in __class Session__ constructor to suit your application file tree.
-1. All PHP session methods are now overridden with the Nahoni library.
+1. All PHP session methods are now overridden with the Nahoni Library.
 Start a PHP session and set a session variable.
 You should be able to locate the session as a table entry in your RDMS.